StackExchange/dnscontrol/docs/_providers/packetframe.md

 # Packetframe Provider

 ## Configuration

-In your credentials file, you must provide your Packetframe Token which can be extracted from the `token` cookie on packetframe.com
+To use this provider, add an entry to `creds.json` with `TYPE` set to `PACKETFRAME` along with your Packetframe Token which can be extracted from the `token` cookie on packetframe.com

+Example:

 ```json
 {